Ovarian Cancer Action was founded in 2005 to help transform the prospects for women by advancing ovarian cancer research in the UK.

-- Understanding how ovarian cancer develops and spreads
+- Catch ovarian cancer early, and

-How we decide which research we fund
+Choosing the research we fund

-At Ovarian Cancer Action, we bring together the scientific and clinical experts to help the Governance team decide where your money goes.
+We bring together the scientific and clinical experts to help the Governance team decide where your money goes.
 Here are the people who work with us to identify the most promising areas of research that need our investment.

 HHMT International Forum on Ovarian Cancer